hashicorp/design-system/website/docs/components/tooltip/partials/guidelines/guidelines.md

 ## Offset

-The default and recommended distance between the trigger and the tooltip's pointer is 4px.
+The default and recommended distance between the trigger and the tooltip’s pointer is 4px.

 ![Default offset of the tooltip](/assets/components/tooltip/tooltip-spacing.png)